 Start by setting certain benchmarks in order to measure maintenance performance and determine results.
 Key Performance Indicators (KPI) allow for operational analysis so goals can be set and monitored.

 Track and measure the things that are most important to your department.
-Topics might include: time between failure, PM schedule compliance, unplanned maintenance.
-Analyze these KPIs throughout the year in order to make improvements.
+Some potential things to measure include time between failure, PM schedule compliance, and unplanned maintenance.
+Analyze these KPI’s throughout the year in order to make improvements.